 How to Center a Worksheet Horizontally and Vertically on the Page in Excel 2010

 - Click the Page Layout tab.

 - Click the box to the left or Horizontally and/or Vertically.

 Our article continues below with additional information on centering a worksheet horizontally and vertically in Excel, including pictures of these steps.

-Print Excel 2010 Spreadsheet in the Middle of the Page
+How to Print an Excel 2010 Spreadsheet in the Middle of the Page (Guide with Pictures)

 If you have attempted to achieve this effect on your own, then you likely investigated many of the options on the Print menu in Excel 2010.
 While you can achieve most of your required print settings from that menu, such as printing a two page spreadsheet on one page, this particular option is found on a different menu.